lewisphaosada/socialmedia/README.md

 ## Overview

-Setup postgresql and run the application.
+Setup postgresql, go to the twittermockup folder, and run the application.
 Spring boot/onion architecture.
 A seeder and postman collection test is provided to test some mock data.

 30 API endpoints to test and implement a robust and feature rich twitter mockup.